Helen2813/URL_shortener/README.md

 # ✂️ URL Shortener

 A modern, stylish **URL Shortener** app built with React + TypeScript, Tailwind CSS, and Framer Motion.
-It allows users to generate short URLs, manage them, and view analytics — all with a beautiful dark-themed UI.
+It allows users to generate short URLs, manage them, and view analytics.
+All with a beautiful dark-themed UI.

 ---